salesforce/Providence/plugins/README.md

 ```

 ### Watchers
-Watchers contain the monitoring logic.
-Most plugins use regex to search for patterns in a commit.
-If match, send an alert.
-Watchers also contain the logic for sending the alerts.
-Their execution interval is defined as "watcher_interval" in config.json.
+Watcher plugins are for monitoring commits.
+These plugins use regex rules to search for patterns in a commit, and sends an alert if there is a match.
+The alert logic (such as sending email or creating a new work in your favorite bug system) is also defined here.
+The plsql database keeps a timestamp of the last time commits were processed, and will pull commits since that timestamp every time it executes.
+You can specify the execution interval in "watcher_interval" in config.json

 Must define the methods
 ```